 Michigan Personal Injury Glossary

-Expert Witnesses – People trained in some particular specialty, for example, accident reconstruction or medicine, therefore are qualified to provide “expert testimony” or “expert opinions.”
+Expert witnesses – People trained in some particular specialty, for example, accident reconstruction or medicine, are qualified to provide “expert testimony” or “expert opinions.”